Annuity Riders

 Additional Costs

-So, while riders may sound comforting, it’s always important to think carefully about the costs of any riders added to an annuity contract and be clear about the total fees and additional costs.
-Calculating all the fees and costs of an annuity contract can help the investor assess whether the likely returns are worth the costs.
+So, while riders may sound comforting, it’s always important to think carefully about the costs of any rider added to an annuity contract and be clear about the total fees and additional costs.
+Calculating all the fees and costs of an annuity contract can help the investor assess whether the potential returns are worth the costs.
 Too often, investors don’t do their research and end up paying too much for too little benefit.
 This can have dire consequences on their retirement lifestyle or their ability to leave a financial legacy.

 Tax Consequences of Death Benefit Riders